Physics-Informed Discrete-Event Simulation of Polarization-Encoded Quantum Networks: Introduction

 The realization of large-scale quantum networks capable of distributing high-fidelity entanglement over metropolitan and intercity distances represents a foundational milestone for quantum communication~\cite{wengerowsky2019entanglement,zhang2008distribution}.
 Recent experiments demonstrated polarization entanglement distribution over 96~km of submarine fiber~\cite{wengerowsky2019entanglement}, time-bin entanglement over 100~km of fiber spools~\cite{zhang2008distribution}, four-dimensional entanglement over 100~km~\cite{ikuta2018four}, and polarization entanglement with classical-quantum coexistence over 100~km of deployed metropolitan fiber~\cite{rahmouni2024100,burenkov2023synchronization}.
 These advances bring practical quantum networks closer to reality.

-However, translating experimental feasibility into robust network architectures requires simulation tools capable of predicting system performance under realistic operating conditions.
-Discrete-event quantum network simulators have emerged as essential tools for studying network architectures and protocols.
-Platforms such as SeQUeNCe~\cite{wu2021sequence}, NetSquid~\cite{coopmans2021netsquid} and Multiverse~\cite{abane2025multiverse} are capable of modeling network topologies, routing protocols, and entanglement distribution schemes at scale.
+Translating these demonstrations into robust architectures requires discrete-event simulators such as SeQUeNCe~\cite{wu2021sequence}, NetSquid~\cite{coopmans2021netsquid}, and Multiverse~\cite{abane2025multiverse}, which model network topologies, routing protocols, and entanglement distribution at scale.
 Nevertheless, optical fiber links are typically modeled as delay elements with fixed attenuation and phenomenological depolarization parameters.
 While suitable for protocol-level evaluation, such abstractions obscure the dominant physical processes governing real polarization-encoded quantum links.
 In deployed fibers, polarization evolves continuously under the influence of stochastic birefringence, temperature fluctuations, bending-induced stress, and polarization mode dispersion (PMD).
 In metropolitan deployments, co-propagating classical channels introduce wavelength-dependent Raman-scattering noise whose statistics depend on launch power, spectral separation, and fiber length~\cite{burenkov2023synchronization,rahmouni2024100}.
-These effects are not merely implementation details: they dynamically alter entanglement fidelity, coincidence rates, and the stability of polarization correlations.
+These effects are not merely implementation details: they dynamically alter entanglement fidelity, coincidence rates, and the stability of polarization correlations, which are typically extracted from time-tagged detection data in deployed entanglement-distribution experiments~\cite{amlou2025scalable}.

 The absence of physics-based optical modeling in network simulators creates a cross-layer blind spot, particularly for polarization-encoded quantum networks.
 Although polarization is a natural and widely adopted encoding for photonic qubits~\cite{bennett1992quantum,ekert1991quantum}, its fidelity over deployed fiber is highly sensitive to stochastic birefringence, polarization mode dispersion (PMD), and environmental perturbations such as temperature and mechanical stress~\cite{hubel2007high}.
 Recent advances in first-principles modeling of fiber birefringence, such as the BIFROST framework~\cite{banner2025bifrost}, have linked polarization evolution to underlying material and geometric parameters.
 Other experimental studies have quantified Raman-scattered noise as a function of classical wavelength and fiber length.~\cite{burenkov2023synchronization,rahmouni2024100}.
 However, these developments remain disconnected from discrete-event quantum network simulation frameworks.